palera1n/palera1n/README.md

    - irecovery -n

 # Prerequisites
-- A checkm8 vulnerable iOS device on iOS 15 (A8-A11)
+- A checkm8 vulnerable iOS device on iOS 15 or 16 (A8-A11)
-  - The device must be on iOS 15.0-15.7.1
+  - The device must be on iOS 15.0-16.2
 - Linux or macOS computer
   - Python 3 must be installed.